iiasa/message-ix-models/doc/install.rst

     # Show versions of message_ix, message-ix-models, and key dependencies
     $ message-ix show-versions

-    # Show the list of modelling platforms that have been installed and the path to the database config file
+    # Show the list of modelling platforms that have been installed and
+    # the path to the database config file
     # By default, just the local database should appear in the list
     $ message-ix platform list
     $ mix-models config show

-The above commands will work as of :mod:`message_ix` 3.0 and in subsequent versions.
+The above commands will work as of :mod:`message_ix` version 3.0 and in subsequent versions.
 Please read through the output of the :ref:`mix-models command <cli-help>` to understand the different CLI options and what you can do with them.